Is your bed out of commission?

 A bed frame consists of multiple components, and various parts can break or become damaged over time.
 Here’s a comprehensive list of potential issues:

-Parts of a Bed and How to Fix Them:
+The Parts and How to Fix a Broken Bed:

 1. Slats (Wooden or Metal)